 “Doing things that light us up and make us feel good — people think of that as being selfish, but often that leads us to better behavior toward other people,” Firestone says.
 One way to do that is to count the positives.

 Whether or not you’ve committed a lot of compassionate acts in your life, chances are you’ve been on the receiving end at least once or twice.
 Empathetic individuals not only acknowledge those acts of kindness done unto them, they actively express gratitude for them.
 “Just thinking about our gratitude for other people makes us feel happy,” Firestone says.
-“And it’s slowing down and expressing those types of things that makes us more caring and loving.”
+“And it’s slowing down and expressing those types of things that make us more caring and loving.”

 Post originally share here